tot-ra/graphql-schema-registry/README.md

 | ASSETS_URL            | Controls the url that web assets are served from                              | localhost:6001            |
 | NODE_ENV              | Specifies the environment.
 Use _production_ to load js/css from `dist/assets` | Empty                     |

-For development we rely on docker network and uses hostnames from `docker-compose.yml`.
+For development we rely on docker network and use hostnames from `docker-compose.yml`.
 For dynamic service discovery, see `app/config.js`.
 Node service uses to connect to mysql & redis and change it if you install it with own setup.
 If you use dynamic service discovery (consul/etcd), edit `diplomat.js`

 ## Installation